Aleksandr-Filichkin/flink-samples/README.md

 # flink-samples
-This Repo sontains some usefull examples of Flink Streaming processing
+This Repo contains some usefull examples of Flink Streaming processing